Nsamijo/Decimal-to-Binary-Calculator-Python-/README.md

 # Decimal-to-Binary-Calculator-Python-
 #written by Nathan K. Samijo

-This is simple python file converts decimal number to binary numbers.
+This repsitory contains a simple python file that converts decimal numbers to binary numbers.
 Not effecient or clean whatsoever.
-Comments or feedback is highly encouraged.
+Comments and/or feedback is highly encouraged.

 Thank you for reading and code on!